-The interesting part is when people — strangers or relatives who just learned that I play in a band — ask what my band name is.
+The interesting part is when people — strangers or relatives — ask what my band name is.
 What should I say?
 In most cases though, my answer is Jonah.

 When they asked about the meaning of Jonah, I said it’s a bible character because the founding members are Christians (I’m just a recruit).
 When they asked about the lyrics, I said it’s about life experiences or faith (I couldn’t elaborate, the vocalist wrote the lyrics).
 When they asked what genre, I say hardcore.
 And when they asked where we play, I said mostly in the city (Davao City).